Anthony Hopkins' new NFT collection conceptualizes characters he's played

 Hopkin’s collection will “conceptualize” ten different characters that he has played throughout his career, including Hannibal Lecter in The Silence of the Lambs and Odin in Marvel’s Thor movies.

-OpenSea will be the platform where the ‘Eternal Collection’ will be released, with mid-September as the targeted launch date, and proceeds from the sale of the collection will go to a charity decided by Hopkins and his wife, Stella Arroyave.
+OpenSea will be the platform where the ‘Eternal Collection’ will be released, with mid-September as the targeted launch date.
+Proceeds from the sale of the collection will go to a charity decided by Hopkins and his wife, Stella Arroyave.

 Learn more about the upcoming collection or sign up to stay informed about the drop here.